katelynvuong/mlops/README.md

 ## MLOps README

+## Repo Contents
-* data, models, and labs
+* folders for data, models, and notebooks
-* environment.yml
+* environment.yml with mlfow, scikit-learn, pandas, and numpy